Skalar/s3_storer/README.md

 You can also run `mocha path/to/test` if you want to run specific tests.

 In our tests some ENV variables are important.
 They all start with `TEST_*` and you find examples in ``.envrc.example`.
-You must fill in a bucket and AWS credentials to make integration test pass.
+We have created a inviso-integration-test bucket and a user on AWS which only has access to this bucket.

 # Deployment
 Is done to Heroku.
-Right now this app is just a test on how to keep connection open on Heroku more than it's 30 / 55 seconds.
+Do the normal `git push heroku master`.